Ada-Developers-Academy/core-pses/04/palindrome.checkpoint.md

 * topics: pse
 ##### !question

-List two sets of example arguments and the expected return value for these arguments
+List two or more sets of example arguments and the expected return value for these arguments

 ##### !end-question
 ##### !hint